zion-off/readwithmanalandzion/README.md

 ## Features

 1. Essay Management: Add, edit, view, and delete essays (and upload files!) to create a personal library.
 These essays can be sorted by title, author, or date added.
 All the data is stored on Firebase.
+2. **AI Reading Assistant: Type '/ai' in the search bar to get started!**
-2. **PDF Generation: Generate PDFs of paywalled articles by pasting the link.
+3. **PDF Generation: Generate PDFs of paywalled articles by pasting the link.
 To achieve this, I set up an Express server on Render.com, and it uses the Puppeteer library to navigate the web and generate PDFs.
 When the user requests a PDf, an API request is made, and the server generates the PDF and sends it back to the client.
 The PDF is then saved to Firebase storage and displayed on the essay page.**
-3. Autofill feature: Autofill the add essay form with website metadata, fetched from an API route, also implemented with Next.js.
+4. Autofill feature: Autofill the add essay form with website metadata, fetched from an API route, also implemented with Next.js.
 When the user pastes a valid link, it makes a request to the backend, which fetches the relevant metadata from the website's Open Graph tags and sends it back to the client.
-4. User Authentication: Users can sign up using their Google Account.
+5. User Authentication: Users can sign up using their Google Account.
 This uses NextAuth.js, and the user can stay logged in even after the session ends, and I don't have to worry about handling JWT tokens.
-5. Dynamic UI: Using Next UI, Framer Motion, and custom UI components for a smooth and responsive user experience.
+6. Dynamic UI: Using Next UI, Framer Motion, and custom UI components for a smooth and responsive user experience.
-6. Design details: Responsive and looks great on all devices, from desktop to mobile.
+7. Design details: Responsive and looks great on all devices, from desktop to mobile.
 Loading screens and small animations are added for a better user experience.

 ## Technologies Used